Yellow-browed antbird

-The yellow-browed antbird (Hypocnemis hypoxantha) is a species of bird in the antbird family Thamnophilidae.
+The yellow-browed antbird, or yellow-browed antwarbler, (Hypocnemis hypoxantha) is a species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is found in Brazil, Colombia, Ecuador, and Peru.

-Its natural habitat is subtropical or tropical moist lowland forests.
+Taxonomy and systematics

 The yellow-browed antbird was described by the English zoologist Philip Sclater in 1869 and given its current binomial name Hypocnemis hypoxantha.
 The specific epithet combines the Ancient Greek hupo meaning "beneath" and xanthos meaning "yellow".
+The yellow-browed antbird is the only species of genus Hypocnemis that was not formerly a member of the warbling antbird (H. cantator sensu lato) complex, and it might be more closely related to some members of genus Drymophila than to the other Hypocnemis species.